DiarmuidM/charity-dissolution/syntax/data_collection/australia/README.md

 ### Step 5 - Run other functions

 Now that you can run the code, it's time to download the data.
-Type the following into the CLI to see which functions you can run:
+First, see which functions are available:
 ```
 python aus-charity-data-download.py -h
 ```